 Prospective contributors should plan to survey a coherent field of inquiry, especially the current scholarship, with non-specialist readers foremost in mind, e.g., undergraduates, graduate students, secondary school teachers, and college and university faculty who are not experts in the history of technology.
 In addition, monographs should be designed to be useful to historians of technology looking for an overview of a specialty different from their own.

 Although authors should never ignore significant relevant subject matter, coverage of every conceivable subtopic is less crucial than thematic coherence.
-Each booklet should present a broadly informed synthesis of the best work on the topic and the most salient historiographic interpretations.
+Each monograph should present a broadly informed synthesis of the best work on the topic and the most salient historiographic interpretations.
 Each should impart an understanding that social and cultural issues are embedded in material artifacts and technological designs.

-They may range in length upward from sixty printed pages (including endnotes and bibliography), with the optimum being about eighty pages, or roughly 20,000 words.
-The bibliography may be in the form of a list of references, an essay, or some combination of the two.
+They may range in length from 40,000 to 50,000 words (including footnotes and bibliography).
 An effective complement of illustrations is essential.
-For a more complete picture of possible range and content, prospective contributors are advised to survey the booklets in print and consult with the series editors.
+For a more complete picture of possible range and content, prospective contributors are advised to survey the monographs in print and consult with the Series Editors.

 Please note that these guidelines are intended to be suggestive, not restrictive.
 We encourage authors to shape their narrative and analysis according to their own best judgment.

 In terms of structure, successful proposals should include the following: